Constraining the weights of Stokes Polytopes using BCFW recursions for Phi^4: Amplitudes for massless planar theory

-Under the BCFW shifts the amplitude $\mathcal{M}_n$ becomes a meromorphic function of $z$ and in general, develops poles at finite $z$ and at $z=\infty$.
-There are two categories of Feynman diagram for $\langle i|j]$ deformation.
-Category (a) is where the particles $i$, $j$ are attached to the same vertex and category (b) where $i$, $j$ are attached to different vertices (figure \ref{fig:1}).
+Under these shifts the amplitude $\mathcal{M}_n$ becomes a meromorphic function of $z$.
+There are two categories of Feynman diagram for an $\langle i|j]$-shift.
+Category (a) is where the particles $i$, $j$ are attached to the same vertex, and category (b) where $i$ and $j$ are attached to different vertices (figure \ref{fig:1}).

 For category (b) of Feynman diagrams, there is at least one propagator on the line connecting $i$ and $j$ that depends linearly on $z$.
-This gives a factor of $\frac{1}{P^2-z\langle j|P|i]}$ in the expression.
+This gives a factor of $\frac{1}{P^2-z\langle j|P|i]}$ in the expression, which scales as $\sim \frac{1}{z}$.
 In the limit, $z \to \infty$, such factors have a zero contribution, and therefore category (b) diagrams do not contribute to the boundary terms.

 For category (a) diagrams, there is a cancellation of the $z$ terms in the summation of momenta, and therefore it has no $z$ dependence in the expression.
-Consequently, the boundary terms are equal to Feynman diagrams where particles $i$ and $j$ have a common vertex.
+In the large $z$ limit, such diagrams have a $\mathcal{O}(z^0)$-behaviour.
+Therefore, the boundary terms are equal to Feynman diagrams where particles $i$ and $j$ have a common vertex.